apeidro/UP2-Squared-y-arduino/README.md

 -screen_web.pdf  It is a graphic sample of what is seen when executing the index.html file.

 -esquema.pdf  it is the scheme of the circuit.

+-arduino.pdf  is the file that contains the program that controls the arduino board UNO